karlfleener/Thesis-FE-Code-Challenge-02/README.md

+## Suggested Updates to UI

+### 1. Text Styling Consistency
 - header navigation is capitalized
 - footer navigation is all uppercase
-- keep the styling consistent
+- keep the styling for both navigation consistent

-header, body, and footer should be left and right aligned

-letter spacing inconsistent across page

-darken background to increase contrast making increasing text readability
+### 2. Font Consistency
+- Multiple fonts are used across the UI
+- If we want to have multiple fonts we could do the following...
+  - all headers should be 1 consistent font
+  - all paragraph bodies should be 1 consistent font
+- Else keep font consistent across UI

+### 3. Letter Spacing Inconsistent
+- the sign up header and the footer nav bar have increase letter spacing
+- no other text has this
+- keep consistent across UI

+### 4. Header Text Inconsistent
+- all words but 1 are capitalized in main text header
-capitalize all words in text container header
+- capitalize all words in text header